fferegrino/yet-another-blog-migration/content/2016-03-22-multiselect-listview-mvvm-en.md

 layout: post
-title: "Multi-select ListView and MVVM"
+title: Multi-select ListView and MVVM
 date: 2016-03-23 08:00:00
 author: Antonio Feregrino
 excerpt: Learn how to allow the user to select more than one item in a ListView, everything from MVVM with Xamarin.Forms.